PIGC4Term4/AIProject/README.md

 # AIProject

-Daniel's Branch
+Daniel's Branch.

-Uploaded project to OneDrive
+Uploaded project to OneDrive.

-The PatrolEnemyAI has a problem where the Animation does not stay attatched after closing and relaunching Unreal.
+The PatrolEnemyAI has a problem where the Animation does not stay attached after closing and relaunching Unreal.
 Please go to:

 Content\AI\PatrolEnemyAI